BOOMfinity/GrOxyP/README.md

 )

 var ipChecker, _ = groxyp.NewClient(groxyp.Config{
-	DatabaseDownloadURL:    groxyp.X4BNetDatacenterIPv4ListURL, // or groxyp.X4BNetVPNIPv4ListURL, or any other with compatible format
+	DatabaseDownloadURL: groxyp.X4BNetVPNIPv4ListURL, // or groxyp.X4BNetDatacenterIPv4ListURL, or any other URL to the compatible list
 	DatabaseUpdateInterval: time.Hour * 8,
 })